 Given that the IAEA and the scientific community agree that the impact of the release of the ALPS-treated water is limited, TEPCO took the decision to release the ALPS-treated waters from August 2023.
-The Chinese embassy in Japan press office issued comments on the Chinese government's position regarding the ALPS-treated water on its website.37 The Ministry of Foreign Affairs responded by issuing a statement titled "Response to comments made by the Chinese government regarding the ALPS-treated water discharge into the sea" and argued that the Chinese claims lacked factual as well as scientific evidence.38 See Table 3 below for the actual comments made by both sides.
+The press office in the Chinese embassy in Japan issued comments on the Chinese government's position regarding the ALPS-treated water on its website.
+The Ministry of Foreign

+Affairs responded by issuing a statement titled "Response to comments made by the Chinese government regarding the ALPS-treated water discharge into the sea" and argued that the Chinese claims lacked factual as well as scientific evidence.
+See Table 3 below for the actual comments made by both sides.

-Regarding the release of the ALPS-treated water into the sea, there were social media posts that contained disinformation such as the claim that 20,000 fish intended to China were instead sold to Taiwan, or that Japan donated money to the IAEA, and that the radioactivity levels in the treated water exceeded standard levels.
-Chinese state-owned media actively sent out paid advertisements on social media sites that proclaimed the dangers of the treated water in not only English and German, but also in Khmer (language native to Cambodia) which indicates its desire to spread the information both internationally as well as in Asia more specifically.39
+Regarding the release of the ALPS-treated water into the sea, there were social media posts that contained disinformation such as the claim that 20,000 fish intended for China were instead sold to Taiwan, or that Japan donated money to the IAEA, and that the radioactivity levels in the treated water exceeded standard levels.
+Chinese state-owned media actively sent out paid advertisements on social media sites that proclaimed the dangers of the treated water in not only English and German, but also in Khmer (a language native to Cambodia) which indicates its desire to spread the information both internationally as well as in Asia more specifically.

-Table 3: Disinformation and factcheck related to the release of the ALPS-treated water from Fukushima.
+Disinformation and fact-check related to the release of the ALPS-treated water from Fukushima.

-An example of China's claim.
-40 An example of the response by the Japanese government.
-41
+An example of China's claim.40

 Why does Japan push back against the idea of an international framework with other stakeholders?...
 At present, other countries and other international organizations are not present on the ground operations of the IAEA's international monitoring.
 This makes it difficult to call it an international effort and it lacks transparency.
-If Japan is confident in the safety of the treated water, it should allow third parties to monitor and actively support more international longterm monitoring that includes more stakeholders.
+If Japan is confident in the safety of the treated water, it should allow third parties to monitor and actively support more international long-term monitoring that includes more stakeholders.